 Cigarette butts represent the most common type of litter found along Maui’s coastlines.
 Pacific Whale Foundation and other environmental organizations supported a bill passed by Maui County in April 2014 that prohibits the use of tobacco products, including cigarette smoking, in designated county areas.
 In June 2015, the state of Hawaii passed a similar tobacco-free policy for state beaches and parks.

 In 2016, Pacific Whale Foundation was awarded a grant from NOAA’s Marine Debris Program to develop a holistic public awareness campaign that will educate the community on marine debris issues, specifically with respect to tobacco-related litter on Maui beaches.
+This resulted in PWF launching our 2016-17 annual conservation campaign entitled “Tobacco-Free Beaches & Parks.”
 Our goal is to impact public attitudes and personal behaviors in measurable ways that limit the increase of marine debris in the world’s oceans.

 What is the big deal – why does Pacific Whale Foundation support tobacco-free beaches?